 - 17 Strategies I Used To Grow My Page Views – Lena Gott's guide is full of great information on how to increase your blog's page views.
-If you are feeling stuck or if you are a new blogger, check out this ebook!
-Lena went from 17,000 monthly page views to 350,000 and shares all of her best tips in this ebook.
+If you are feeling stuck or if you are a new blogger, check out this resource!
+Lena went from 17,000 monthly page views to 350,000 and shares all of her best tips in this guide.

 I Learned from the Professionals

 The success I had with blogging definitely wasn’t an accident.
 In fact, it came from a couple things; studying the pros and constantly learning from them.
 They had already found the secret sauce when it came to getting people on their site, so there was no real reason for me to learn the hard way or waste precious time trying to reinvent the wheel.